 1-9, Otemachi, Naka-ku, Hiroshima-shi, 730-0051

-Maritime traffic connecting the Atomic Bomb Dome and Miyajima in about 45 minutes one way.
-On a cruise ship connecting Motoyasu Pier and Miyajima No. 3 Pier on the other side of the Peace Memorial Park, you can move between the two World Heritage Sites without transferring while watching the cityscape of Hiroshima from the venue.
+There is a Maritime traffic connecting between the Atomic Bomb Dome and Miyajima that take about 45 minutes one way.
+On this cruise ship connecting Motoyasu Pier to Miyajima No. 3 Pier, you can see the Peace Memorial Park and the two World Heritage Sites without transferring while watching the cityscape of Hiroshima from the venue.
 The sea route leading from the river to the sea is full of openness with sparkling sunlight.

 1-9, Otemachi, Naka-ku, Hiroshima-shi, 730-0051